quarto-dev/quarto-web/docs/websites/website-navigation.md

 Above we use the `left` option to specify items for the left side of the navigation bar.
 You can also use the `right` option to specify items for the right side.

 The text for navigation bar items will be taken from the underlying target document's title.
-Note that in the above example we provide a custom `text: "Home"` value for `index.Rmd`.
+Note that in the above example we provide a custom `text: "Home"` value for `index.qmd`.

 You can also create a navigation menu by including a `menu` (which is list of items much like `left` and `right)`.
 For example: